UMGZ 60x30x15 [M10] GZ / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.
+- Significant importance in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: